Employee Retention Credit: Suspension of processing new claims

 On September 14, 2023, the Internal Revenue Service temporarily stopped processing forms for new claims for the Employee Retention Credit.
 The Internal Revenue Service said the reason was that there had been many businesses claiming the Employee Retention Credit when they were ineligible, and there were many companies promoting the Employee Retention Credit to ineligible businesses.
 It said it would not process new claims for the Employee Retention Credit until at least January 2, 2024.
 It said it would still process claims received prior September 14, 2023, although they would likely take longer to process them, particularly if the claim merited further review.
 On August 8, 2024, the IRS announced that it would begin processing claims submitted between September 14 2023, and January 30, 2024.

 The Internal Revenue Service plans to introduce a settlement program for businesses that were victims of companies that told the businesses they were eligible for the Employee Retention Credit when they were not.
 It also said it would create a way for a business to voluntarily withdraw its claim if it is still in process.

 The claim period for the Employee Retention Credit ended on April 15, 2025.

 The One Big Beautiful Bill Act made the temporary processing suspension permanent.
 Entities are retroactively not allowed to file a claim after January 31, 2024, for the third and fourth quarter of 2021.
 Claims filed prior to that date and/or for other quarters will still be processed.
 The Act also extended the Internal Revenue Service's statute of limitations from five years to six years to review whether Employee Retention Credit claims for the third and fourth quarters of 2021 were validly claimed.
 The Internal Revenue Service's statute of limitations other quarters is unchanged at three years.

+Denials, delays, and lawsuits

+If the IRS sends a denial letter to a business that filed for the Employee Retention Credit, the business may file a refund lawsuit within two years from the date of the denial letter.
+The business is also allowed to ask the IRS to extend the two-year window for filing a refund lawsuit by using Form 907 and the IRS's Document Upload Tool, although the IRS is not required to approve the request.
+Alternatively, the Tucker Act might allow a business to file a refund lawsuit within six and a half years of the refund claim.